WP23 Penalty Fouls

 WP 23.7 For the coach, or any team official of the team not in possession of the ball to request a timeout.
 No personal foul shall be recorded for this offence.

-WP 23.8 For the coach, any team official, or player to take any action with intent to prevent a probable goal or to delay the game.
+WP 23.8 (See 2023 updated rule below) For the coach, any team official, or player to take any action with intent to prevent a probable goal or to delay the game.
 No personal foul shall be recorded for this offence for the coach or any team official.

-WP 23.9 For a defending player to impede an attacking player from behind within the 6 metre area when the attacking player is facing the goal and making a shooting action, unless the defending player makes contact only with the ball.
+WP 23.9 (See 2023 updated rule below) For a defending player to impede an attacking player from behind within the 6 metre area when the attacking player is facing the goal and making a shooting action.
 If the defending player’s actions prevent the attacking player from shooting, a penalty must also be called.

 [NOTE: The referees must award a penalty unless the attacking player scores.]